erhopf/REST-templates/README.md

 ## Did you say there's a web app?!

-Well, I didn't say that, but there is a web app that will automagically create samples in Python, Node.js, and cURL.
+Well, I didn't say that, but there is a web app that will automagically create samples in Python, Node.js, Go, and cURL.
 It's still in beta and a little raw, so let me know if you encounter any issues and I'll be sure to take a look.

 * [Sample Generator Web App](https://erhopf.github.io/REST-templates/)